 Use All New Components

 Make sure you don’t reuse the old photoelectric eyes and opener wall button.
-These parts are specifically designed for each opener.
-Use the parts that come with the opener for optimal use.
+These garage door parts are specifically designed for each opener.
+Use the parts that come with the new garage door opener for optimal use.

 Check Your Garage Doors Force